taichi-dev/taichi/docs/overview.rst

    function, e.g. compute forces from gradients of potential energy.
 We will have to calculate the derivative by hand or external tools like Matlab.

+7. A lot of repetitive work during study or research can be pretty distressing.
+This will not only waste a lot of programming time, and kill off many beginner's interest.
+A high integrated tool will significantly improve this situation.
 All these reasons make it very hard for **computer graphics and computational physics** beginners to write a GPGPU program.